CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_rebalance.md

 perceiving the full range of the music, especially high-frequency pitches, and a tendency to miss the impact of quieter parts of compositions [[1]](#refs).

-In a pilot study conducted by the Cadenza Team, we found that tools enabling users to rebalance different instruments in a classical music ensemble are highly desirable for those with hearing aids.
-The second arm of the CAD2 taps into this issue presenting a classical music rebalancing challenge.
+In a pilot study conducted by the Cadenza Team, we found giving listeners sliders to allow them to rebalance different instruments in a classical music ensemble was desirable.

 The following example illustrates how changing the level of one instrument can alter the listening experience.
 The piece consists of an ensemble of five instruments: Bass, Cello, Viola, Violin 1, and Violin 2, drawn from the EnsembleSet dataset.